-All three counseling sequences, school counseling, community counseling, and marriage and family counseling are accredited by the Council for the Accreditation of Counselor Education and Related Programs (CACREP).
-The Illinois State Board of Education (ISBE) has approved the School Counseling sequence as leading to the School Service Personnel Certificate with an endorsement in Guidance.
-Applicants for this certificate must hold, or be eligible for, a standard Illinois teaching certificate.
+All three counseling sequences: community counseling, marriage and family counseling, and school counseling are accredited by the Council for the Accreditation of Counselor Education and Related Programs (CACREP).

+The Illinois State Board of Education (ISBE) has approved the School Counseling sequence as leading to the School Service Personnel Certificate with an endorsement in School Counseling.
+GSU counseling degree seeking students who wish to be recommended for a school personnel certificate endorsed for school counseling shall either (1) hold or be qualified to hold a teaching certificate, or (2) have completed the GSU or equivalent teaching competence courses (i.e. EDUC310, EDUC330, EDUC440, and SPED510).